way2hi/way2hi/README.md

 - pronouns: she/her | they/them 🏳️‍⚧️
 - [contact me](https://reiii.xyz/contact)
 - i’m currently working on a bunch of things
-- ask me about anything.. :3
+- ask me about anything